XueHua-s/XueHua-s/README.md

-# Hi 👋 XueHua here.
+# Hi 👋 Snow here.

 - 🎨 A beginner on the journey, passionate about web design and front-end development
 - 💻 Striving to learn and create engaging user experiences